NBISweden/workshop-reproducible-research/docs/singularity.md

 * `%environment` is similar to the `ENV` instruction in Dockerfiles.
 It is used to set environmental variables that will be available when running the container.
 The variables set in this section will not however be available during the build and should in the cases they are needed then also be set in the `%post` section.
 * `%runscript` is similar to the `CMD` instruction in Dockerfiles and contains the default command to be executed when running the container.

+!!! note "Quick recap"
+    In this section we covered the basic parts of a Singularity definition file.

 ### Singularity def file for the MRSA project

 Let's use the MRSA case study project to define our own Singularity def file!
 We will not make an image for the whole workflow but rather focus on the `run_qc.sh` script that we used in the end of the [conda tutorial](conda.md).
 This script is included in the `code` directory of your current working directory (`singularity`) and, when executed, downloads a few fastq-files and runs FastQC on them.
 To run the script we need the software SRA-Tools and FastQC.